 If your collaboration invite is declined more than twice by one person or brand, you will be prevented from adding them as a collaborator again.
 The maximum number of collaborators you can add to an effect is 10.

-The effect owner should be the one to determine whether a collaborator has permission to show the effect publicly in their Spark AR portfolio.
+The effect owner should be the one to determine whether a collaborator has permission to show the effect publicly in their Meta Spark portfolio.
 If this permission is given, the effect owner’s name will show next to the effect in the collaborator’s portfolio.
 AR managers can also change portfolio permissions, but should always consult the effect owner before doing so.

 To edit a collaborator’s portfolio permissions or remove a collaborator from your effect: